+So going back to the batch sample.
 In order to follow a batch through its life, we keep a sample from every batch we create and we label them with a Lot Code.
 Lot Coding is just a fancy way of saying we date the batch.
 We do this for traceability in case a customer, let’s call her Anna, has questions about their order.
 Once we have the Lot Code, we can tell that the container in question was made in October and not in January.
 Travis and his team will then pull the batch sample and can answer questions about the product Anna has in her hands.
 We also use batch retention samples to watch how a product changes over time.
 This is especially helpful for new products.
 We check the sample at regular intervals to see if the product is getting too soft, too hard, is separating or is just perfect.
 We use this information to fine-tune the compounding and formulation process.

 Certificate of Analysis (CoA)